-You and I know that an unplanned pregnancy, unexpected pregnancy, or unwanted pregnancy can happen.
-In fact, about half of all pregnancies in the U.S. are unplanned and/or unwanted.
-I know that figure may sound high.
-The facts tell the truth, this applies for about 50% of all women in the U.S. who experience pregnancy.
+You and I know that an unplanned pregnancy, unexpected pregnancy, or unwanted pregnancy happens.
+In fact, while hard to believe, about half of all pregnancies in the U.S. are unplanned and/or unwanted.

-If you want some quick help, and want to find out more about the help we provide, click on the link “Ways We Can Help You” or “Adoption Information and Help for Birth Mothers and Pregnant Women” and/or and the link “Adoption Help”.
-You can view one or both of the videos below and then, PLEASE keep reading.
+If you want some quick help, click on the link “Ways We Can Help You” or “Adoption Information and Help for Birth Mothers and Pregnant Women” and/or and the link “Adoption Help”.

 Recognize that there is no one choice for an unwanted pregnancy or unplanned pregnancy that is right or wrong for everyone.